 Latest “Take 5” Lightning Rounds

-SPEAKING, FACILITATING, & COACHING
+SPEAKING, MODERATING & COACHING

 A key differentiator of the highest performing nonprofits is their belief in Executive Coaching…and not just for the senior staff but for people throughout the organization.
 Not only is it transformative for the individual but for the whole organization.
 A “coaching culture” is becoming synonymous with places people thrive and want to stay.

 What Leaders Are Saying

 Earl Lewis - President & CEO of Andrew W. Mellon Foundation